adebayo-maborukoje/cally-bot/README.md

 * All of this can be seen with through google's calendar api [documentation](https://developers.google.com/google-apps/calendar/v3/reference/)

+###Files
+cally-bot/
+* scripts/calendar.js : code that generates token on `leave` command currently *
+* scripts/script.js : code that responds when `cally` is mentioned
+* gulpfile.js : our tasks
+* cally-bot/shell.js : code that contains script for running hubot on command line.
+It is required in the gulpfile
+* my-key-file.pem : contians the private key that is generated from the developer account.

+I followed this [article](https://github.com/extrabacon/google-oauth-jwt) to achieve the most of the above.

 # Details

 callyBot is a chat bot built on the [Hubot][hubot] framework.
 It was